Jennifer Homendy: Surface roads and bridges

 In January 2022, Homendy led the NTSB investigation of the collapse of the Fern Hollow Bridge in Pittsburgh, Pennsylvania.
 She was the on-scene board member for the Francis Scott Key Bridge collapse in Baltimore in March 2024.

-She has criticized the National Highway Traffic Safety Administration (NHTSA) for attributing 94% of road deaths to human error when these fatalities could be reduced by improvements in road design and auto safety features.
-NHTSA removed the 94% statistic from its website just days after Homendy's statement to the media.
+She has criticized the National Highway Traffic Safety Administration (NHTSA) for attributing most road deaths to human error, arguing that many fatalities could instead be prevented through improvements in road design and auto safety features.
+She made these remarks in the context of data showing that U.S. road deaths in 2021, measured per one million inhabitants, exceeded those of all other OECD countries.
+NHTSA removed the 94% human error statistic from its website just days after Homendy's statement to the media.

 Homendy has been critical of Tesla, Inc.'s so-called Full Self-Driving feature.
 She called the term full self-driving "misleading and irresponsible", and urged Tesla to address safety issues identified by the NTSB before expanding Full Self-Driving features that operate on city streets.
 In response to a question regarding Homendy's comments, Tesla CEO Elon Musk tweeted a link to Homendy's Wikipedia article, leading to a "number of attacks" on the content.

-With road deaths in 2021 being more common per one million inhabitants in the United States than in all other OECD countries, Homendy criticized the NHTSA for attributing most of these deaths to human error, when these fatalities could be reduced by improvements in road design and auto safety features.

 In 2023, Homendy highlighted the risks of electric vehicles such as the Ford F-150 Lightning, GMC Hummer EV, and the battery-electric version of the Volvo XC40, as being significantly heavier than internal-combustion-engine vehicles, increasing the risk of other road users being killed or seriously injured in collisions.